karlseguin/ratelimit/readme.md

       // we've seen more than 5 requests per second
     }
 ```
 If you want to track different events independently, create multiple trackers.
-A tracker is composed of an `int32` and an `int64` and used the `sync/atomic` package for concurrency control
+A tracker is composed of an `int32` and an `int64` and uses the `sync/atomic` package for concurrency control

 ## Standalone Mode